-Keith has reviewed many of MacPhun’s collection of plugins and editing software – up till now it’s Mac only, but MacPhun say that Windows versions of some are coming later this summer.
+Keith has reviewed many of MacPhun’s collection of plugins and editing software – There will soon be Windows Versions – see Luminar for Windows

 We've reviews of many MacPhun apps.
 See the MacPhun Category in the dropdown menu at the top of the right column.